Q-Learning in Regularized Mean-field Games: Introduction

-In comparison with continuous-time framework, there are relatively less results available on discrete-time mean-field games in the literature.
-These works have mainly studied the setting where the state space is discrete (finite or countable) and the agents are only coupled by their cost functions; that is, the mean-field term does not influence the evolution of the agents' states.
+In comparison with the continuous-time framework, there are comparably fewer results available on discrete-time mean-field games in the literature.
+These works have mainly studied the settings where the state space is a discrete (finite or countable) set and the agents are only coupled by their cost functions; that is, the mean-field term does not influence the evolution of the agents' states.
 In \cite{GoMoSo10}, a mean-field game model with finite state is studied, and \cite{AdJoWe15} considers discrete-time mean-field games with an infinite-horizon discounted cost criterion over unbounded state spaces.
 Discrete-time mean-field games with linear state dynamics are studied in \cite{ElLiNi13,MoBa15,NoNa13,MoBa16-cdc}.
 References \cite{Bis15,Wie19,WiAl05,Sal19} study discrete-time mean-field games subject to the average cost optimality criterion.
 In \cite{SaBaRaMOR2}, authors consider a discrete-time risk-sensitive mean-field game with Polish state and action spaces.
-References \cite{SaBaRaSIAM,SaBaRaMOR1} consider a discrete-time mean-field game with Polish state and action spaces under the discounted cost optimality criterion for both fully-observed case and partially-observed case, respectively.
+References \cite{SaBaRaSIAM,SaBaRaMOR1} consider a discrete-time mean-field game with Polish state and action spaces under the discounted cost optimality criterion for both the fully-observed case and the partially-observed case, respectively.

-We note that the aforementioned papers, except linear models, mostly identify the existence of mean-field equilibrium and no algorithm with convergence guarantee has been proposed to compute this mean-field equilibrium.
-In our recent work \cite{AnKaSa19}, this problem is explored for mean-field games with abstract state and action spaces under both discounted cost and average cost criteria.
-We have developed a value iteration algorithm and proved that this algorithm converges to the mean-field equilibrium.
-In \cite{AnKaSa19-b}, we generalize this value iteration algorithm to the model-free setting using fitted Q-learning \cite{AnMuSz07}.
-There, fitted Q-learning is used instead of classical Q-learning algorithm because the action space is assumed to be a compact and convex subset of a finite dimensional Euclidean space.
-Note that $Q$-learning is a model-free reinforcement learning algorithm to learn optimal value and optimal policy of Markov decision processes (MDPs) \cite{BeTs96}.